This data was revised on April 10th 2014

 The survey also collects information on:

-the barriers that people face to participating in these areas of life
+the barriers that people face to participating in these life areas, and

 Respondents are asked questions on a broad range of topics including employment, education and training, transport, leisure, social and cultural activities, the accessibility of buildings and use of public services.
 They are also asked questions about social care, experiences of discrimination and crime and the financial situation of the household.